redkite-labs/redkitecms-docs/cookbook/alphalemon-cms-practical-manual-part-1.rst

 .. image:: //bundles/alphalemonwebsite/media/bootbusiness/img6.jpg

-When you remove the last block, AlphaLemon CMS writes some significative text into the block's area.
+When you remove the last block, RedKite CMS writes some significant text into the block's area.
 This explains that the slot does not contains any content: place the cursor over that block and click on the plus icon.